Toll Free: 1-877-489-7333

 Spectacular, extremely fragrant, upward facing 5-6 inch double and triple ruffled flowers are swirled in rich purple and lavender.
 The well-branched plants with striking black stems can reach up to 5 feet tall in areas with warm nights.
 In cooler areas they top out at about 2 feet tall.
 In flower from midsummer until frost.

-Soak seed for 24 hours in lukewarm water, then sow in cell packs or flats, press into soil and barely cover.
+Soak seed for 24 hours in lukewarm water, prior to sowing.
+Sow in cell packs or flats, press into soil and barely cover.
 Needs light to germinate.
 Kept at 60-70° F., germination is in 21-60 days.
 Transplant into 3 inch containers when seedlings large enough to handle.
 When rooted, place into the garden 4 feet apart.